romaingd/ICLR_2018/04-Wu-2018-Training_and_inference_with_integers_in_DNN.md

 * Find a **good quantization function $Q_W(\cdot)$ that maps higher precision weights to their $k_W$-bit reflections.**

-* Although weights are accumulated with high precision, the deployment of reflections in dedicated hardware is much more efficient after training.
+* Although weights are accumulated with high precision during training, the deployment of reflections in dedicated hardware is much more efficient for inference.

-* Quantize activations to compensate for the increased bitwidth caused by MACs.
+* Quantize activations to compensate for the increased bitwidth caused by MACs (multiplications specifically).

 <br>